 It is not uncommon for us to encounter rare file types every now and then.
 We have a ton of file extensions for different types of programs and files, and .pfc is one of them.
 PFC stands for Personal Filing Cabinet.
 It is most often found in America Online applications.
-These PFC files are also used to store the email messages, contact information, and bookmarks.
+These PFC files are also used to store email messages, contact information, and bookmarks.
 While you can open .pfc files using AOL, if you are looking for a free program to open .pfc files without AOL, then SysTools AOL PFC Viewer is what you are looking for.

 AOL PFC Viewer for PC

-PFC file extension usage is not just limited to AOL files, but it is also used in Pegasus Mail message cache, PF component files, First Choice text files and Corel WordPerfect.
-The issue with such type of extension is that you have to find an application that will explicitly allow you to access the PFC files.
+PFC file extension usage is not just limited to AOL files, but it is also used in Pegasus Mail message cache, PF component files, First Choice text files, and Corel WordPerfect.
+The issue with such a type of extension is that you have to find an application that will explicitly allow you to access the PFC files.

-Free program to open .PFC files without AOL
+Free PFC File Reader to open .PFC emails without AOL

 PFC files can be opened by AOL and a few other applications.
 The problem here is that we might receive a PFC file from someone, even if we do not use AOL services.
 During these times, it becomes cumbersome and unreasonable to install AOL application, just to be able to view it.

 If you encounter PFC files quite often and want a tool to access the, AOL PFC Viewer shapes up as a good option.
 It not only lets you read AOL PFC emails locally on your hard drive but also makes it possible to do so without installing any AOL applications.
 It will also help you access emails on public computers without actually requiring you to log in.

 Downloading AOL PFC viewer is pretty simple, and its installation process is similar to other .exe files.
-That being said, Windows SmartScreen might flag off the installation file as suspicious one – but it didn’t do any harm to me after installation and usual usage.
+That being said, Windows SmartScreen might flag off the installation file as a suspicious one – but it didn’t do any harm to me after installation and usual usage.

 Features and UI